Sign In

 Reading time: 7 min

 Opening ports in Linux is an important task that allows certain services or applications to exchange data over the network.
 Ports act as communication gateways, allowing access to authorized services while blocking unauthorized connections.
 Managing ports is key to secure access, smooth app functionality, and reliable performance.
+In this guide we'll be using a VPS on Linux.

 Understanding Ports and Their Purpose